Getting involved with the Committee of Management of Grand Strzelecki Track

 TRAINING FOR ALL-TERRAIN VEHICLE (SIDE BY SIDE) AND CHAINSAW CERTIFICATES 1, 2 AND 3

 With the financial support from two of our major sponsors, Latrobe City Council and Wellington Shire Council, a few of our volunteers undertook training in May for both the use of our All-Terrain Vehicle (ATV) and training in basic chainsaw use and maintenance, and basic and intermediate tree felling.
-The ATV training certifies that we meet OH&S and legal requirements when using on the various landowners properties on which our tracks pass through.
+The ATV training certifies that we meet OH&S and legal requirements when using on the various landowner and land manager properties on which our tracks interconnect and pass through.
 The chainsaw training certifies that we are able to use and maintain chainsaws properly and safely, as well as undertake tree felling work if required to enable safe track inspections.

 INSPECTION OF WILD CHERRY TRACK ON MACKS CREEK LOOP